AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview/application_state.md

 # Dealing with Application State

-Application state could be pre-defined variables of an action accessible across all invocations, or dynamic values or files uploaded by the web users when the app is running.
+Application state could be the pre-defined variables of an action accessible across all invocations, or the dynamic values or files uploaded by web users while the app is running.
 App Builder provides appropriate tools to handle each of these conditions.

 ## Default parameters